Phased reopening of Augustine House Library – Updated for Phase 3

 Phase 3: Increase study spaces and re-open our face-to-face Library Point.
 Provide access to the Library shelves if safe to do so.

 We aim to have this in place before the start of the new academic year.

 We will provide more updates as we move forward.
-Demand is likely to be high in the first days of re-opening.
 We know you will appreciate reopening the library is a significant challenge under current circumstances and with fewer members of the library team on site.
 We appreciate your understanding and patience while we adapt to the changes we need to make.